Operation Herrick: British casualties

-As of 24 July 2015, British forces had suffered 454 fatalities.
+British forces suffered 454 fatalities.
+453 died during the operational period whereas one death occurred afterwards, on 24 July 2015, from injuries sustained during the operation.
+The vast majority of deaths were caused by battles against Taliban insurgents in Helmand, and the death toll was higher than troops from 26 other EU nations combined that were involved in Afghanistan at the time.

 404 fatalities are classed as "killed in action", and 49 are a result of illness, non-combat injuries or accidents, or have not yet officially been assigned a cause of death pending the outcome of an investigation.
 615 people were seriously or very seriously wounded and 2,187 people were wounded in action.

+Operation Herrick is the fifth deadliest British armed forces operation since the Second World War, ranking behind Palestine (1945–48), Korea (1950–54), Northern Ireland (1969–2007) and Malaya (1948–1960).

 Financial costs

 The Net Additional Costs from 2001 to 2018 of Operation Herrick were £22.2 billion.
 This is costs above the normal running costs of the forces involved and the normal budgetary annual unexpected operations allowance, so is less than both the total costs and the marginal extra costs of the operation.
 The bulk of the spending was from 2006 to 2014.

 According to Investment in Blood, a book by former government adviser Frank Ledwidge, the MOD estimated costs of all military operations in the Afghanistan war to 2012 at about £25 billion.
 Ledwidge estimated total British government costs were £37 billion ($56.5 billion) to 2012.